google/escapevelocity/README.md

 EscapeVelocity can evaluate expressions.
 An expression can be any of these:

 * A reference, of the kind we have just seen.
 The value is the value of the reference.
-* A string literal enclosed in double quotes, like `"this"`.
-A string literal must appear on one line.
-EscapeVelocity does not support the characters `$` or `\\` in a string literal.
+* A string literal, as described below.
 * An integer literal such as `23` or `-100`.
 EscapeVelocity does not support floating-point literals.
 * A Boolean literal, `true` or `false`.